ucarion/aws-okta-duo/README.md

-Which, once you fill in those environment variables with the appropriate values (see ["How to find your Okta host and app path"](#how-to-find-your-okta-host-and-app-path) for guidance on this), you'll the usual `aws s3 ls` output to appear, within the context of the AWS account you specified.
+Which, once you fill in those environment variables with the appropriate values (see ["How to find your Okta host and app path"](#how-to-find-your-okta-host-and-app-path) for guidance on this), you'll see the usual `aws s3 ls` output appear, within the context of the AWS account you specified.
 You'll get a push notification from Duo in the process, too.

 Under the hood, this works by executing your command with the [special AWS